benjlis/eabcc-presentation/slides.md

 # We're expanding the COVID-19 Corpus!
 * Collaboration between Muckrock & History Lab
 * Actively seeking document submissions - [find out more](https://www.muckrock.com/news/archives/2023/may/10/covid-archive-history-lab/)
+* Other document types - not just emails
 * Made possible in part by a grant from the [National Historical Publications & Record Commission - NHPRC)](https://www.archives.gov/nhprc)
 ---
 # What I'd like to work on that is not yet scheduled